psychemedia/island-storynotes/edward-woodville.md

 That Elizabeth, Edward's niece, Elizabeth *of York*, went on to marry the first of the *Tudors*, Henry Tudor, which is to say, Henry VII.

-So looking sideways across three generaterions, this makes Edward's mother the sister-in-law of a Lancastrian King, and his sister the wife of a Yorkist King and the mother-in-law of a Tudor one.
+So looking sideways across three generations, this makes Edward's mother the sister-in-law of a Lancastrian King, and his sister the wife of a Yorkist King and the mother-in-law of a Tudor one.

 Needless to say, it also means that Edward's niece had an interesting family story.
 Not only was she the daughter of Edward IV (York), she was also the sister of Edward V (York), the niece of Richard III (York), and, incidentally, by virtue of her marriage to Henry VII (Tudor), the mother of two queens: Margaret, Queen of Scotland, and Mary, Queen of France; she was also the mother of our very own English Henry VIII, and the grandmother of Edward VI, Mary I, and Elizabeth I. Got that?